 Definitions from those files are forming a tree which is used for access control.

-Each action is identified by a class AND method, separated by semicolon.
+Each action is identified by ID (path or class, depending on annotation) AND method, separated by semicolon.

 First primary action can be followed by additional ones, separated by a comma - for example, when renaming classes or methods.
 Enabling each action enables all the item.
 This allows to provide backwards compatibility with permissions already present in the DB.
 The first identifier is used upon the next save operation of the permission set.